Want to ‘spring’ out of bed every morning and feel focused, productive and on top of your A game?

 Feeding your body foods that nourish and fuel those busy days can mean the difference between a super day or a sofa kinda day.

-- Start the day the right way with breakfast.
-And make sure it packs a protein punch.
+- Start the day the right way with the right breakfast.
+Depending on your age, wellness goals and lifestyle, this will be different for everyone.
+But everyone should make sure it packs a protein punch!
 Protein takes longer to digest than refined carbohydrates, so you’ll feel fuller for longer and your blood sugar levels will remain more stable, which reduces the chances of an energy crash before lunchtime.
 A recent study also found that those who ate a high protein breakfast were less likely to binge on high sugar and fatty foods at night time than those who ate cereal or skipped breakfast altogether.

 - The best energy drink you can get is H²O!
 As simple as it sounds, one of the most important things we can do to stay energised is to drink enough water throughout the day to prevent dehydration setting in, which can lead to feeling fatigued.
 Keep a bottle with you throughout the day and sip more during your workouts, since you lose water through breathing and sweating.